burgil/supe-project-creator/README.md

 ### 5. **AI Demo Integration**
 Explore the potential of AI with our pre-configured demo, which features an object detection system that can recognize items in images - ideal for machine learning demonstrations or real-world AI projects.

-**TODO:** Combine points 6. and 7. and add new features + mention the hotreload

-### 6. **Blazing-Fast Performance**
+### 6. **Blazing-Fast Performance with Intelligent Workflow**
-Experience fast startup times and intelligent browser handling that optimizes your workflow, allowing you to focus more on development and less on configuration.
+Experience ultra-fast startup times and seamless hot reloading that keep your development flow uninterrupted.
+Our intelligent development tool minimizes unnecessary browser launches and manual configurations, allowing you to focus on coding.
+Enjoy optimized browser handling that adapts to your workflow, making it easier than ever to create and test your projects in real-time.

-### 7. **Intelligent Development Workflow**
+### 7. **Instant Hot Reloading for Real-Time Development**
-Eliminate unnecessary browser launches and avoid cumbersome manual configurations with an intelligent development tool designed to streamline the entire process.
+Leverage powerful hot reloading capabilities that instantly refresh your project as you make changes.
+This feature allows you to see updates in real-time, enhancing your productivity by eliminating the need for manual refreshes.
+Enjoy a smooth development experience with immediate feedback, so you can iterate quickly and efficiently.

 > [!TIP]
 > Wait until v2.0.0 drops!